Mr-Io/c-language-solutions/docs/solutions/chapter_4.rst

     - types of files: source, preprocessor, assembly, objects, executables, static libraries and shared libraries (linking on compile, on load and on runtime)
     - linkers DO NOT CHECK TYPES of shared symbols -> rely on headers.
     - tie declarations together using modules (source + header files). header guards.
-    - do not use register keyword, the compiler is better than you and it simply ignore it
+    - do not use register keyword, the compiler is better than you and it simply ignore it (also u cant use '&' operator on a register variable)
     - inline functions instead of macros
   - system calls, fork/execv and signals -> SHELL